syamsuonfire/syamsuonfire/README.md

 ## 🙋‍♂️ About Me
 - 🔭 I’m a collage student at at [Sekolah Tinggi Teknologi Bandung](https://sttbandung.ac.id)

-- 🌱 I’m currently learning MERN Stack,Flutter
+- 🌱 I’m currently learning Flutter

 - 👨‍ I’m Work as Software Engineer at ELC

-- 📫 How to reach me: Reach out to me directly through my [Instagram](https://instagram.com/ahmxmad) or [Linkedin](https://www.linkedin.com/in/ahmad-muji-burohman/)
+- 📫 How to reach me: Reach out to me directly through my [Instagram](https://instagram.com/syamsuonfire) or [Linkedin](https://www.linkedin.com/in/syamsu-rijal-efendi/)

-- 👨‍💻 All of my projects are available at **[My Portfolio](https://ahmadmuji.netlify.app/)**
+- 👨‍💻 All of my projects are available at **[My Portfolio](http://my-portfolio-website-psi.vercel.app/)**

 - 😄 Pronouns: he/him.